Leonardo-Boss/suckless-site/suckless.org/community.md

 -------------

 * `dev@suckless.org` - for dwm/dmenu/st/... users, development discussion, bug reports and general discussion
 * `hackers@suckless.org` - for patches and patch discussion.
-Commit messages and diffs from all suckless projects are posted here and can be replied to.
+Commit messages and diffs from all suckless projects are posted here and can be replied to. [//suckless.org/hacking](See patch/hacking guidelines here).
 * `news@suckless.org` - for release and other news.
 Please send release news to dev@ too.
 * `wiki@suckless.org` - for discussion about the wiki, also automatic wiki commit messages are posted here.